anima-libera/ipsys/README.md

   - Script the action of user-created UI witgets on the rules, rule generators, patricles, colors, etc.
   - Create UI witgets with scripting.
   - A console line can be a witget.
-- Text-based modular data representation format, then add save/load features.
-  - Config, setting set, color theme, rules, rule generators, particle positions, all of that in different blocks.
-  - Each rule should be independant from the others, and optional.
-  - Understandable and modifiable by humans.
-  - One should be able to share such data with other users.
 - Make the build system usable with clang and on Windows.
 - View the "force" fields and motion fields.
 - Display the rules.